“SNL” Perfectly Captures How Hard It Is To Talk About Aziz Ansari And #MeToo

 — Dan Bilzerian (@DanBilzerian) January 27, 2018

-There’s a whole category of people in the middle, however, that know enough to know they don’t have the definitive opinion on the subject, and that if they try to even attempt to get to it, they will end up saying the wrong thing.
+There’s a whole category of people in the middle, however, who know enough to know they don’t have the definitive opinion on the subject, and that if they try to even attempt to get to it, they will end up saying the wrong thing.
 Have you tried to talk about the Aziz Ansari incident?
 It’s practically impossible.
-I took a stab at writing about it, as mentioned above, but having actual conversations with people with different opinions about what actually happened and what it means–that, as they say, is a spicy meatball.
+I took a stab at writing about it, as mentioned above, but having actual conversations with people who have different opinions about what happened and what it means–that, as they say, is a spicy meatball.

 On the most recent, Will Ferrell-hosted episode of SNL, one sketch illustrates the murky moral morass in which this conversation instantly engulfs its participants.
 The female half (Heidi Gardner) of a couple in a group of friends out to dinner starts the discussion, despite being cautioned against it by her partner (Beck Bennett.)
 Once Pandora’s Box is open, though, everyone at the table stoically attempts to weigh in.
 Nobody is successful.

 Instead, everyone tries their best to tiptoe toward the thing they want to say without coming across as terrible to a percentage of the table.
-At one point during each of their attempts, after making overtures with, for instance, “While I applaud the movement,” at which point someone else chimes in to say, “Careful . . .”
-What they are all worried about is the sheer chaos that seems to happen after somebody either says “the wrong thing” or tips the conversation into even more perilous waters.
+Each of their attempts begins with overtures such as, “While I applaud the movement,” at which point someone else chimes in to say, “Careful . . .”
+What they are all worried about is the sheer chaos that seems assured when somebody either says “the wrong thing” or tips the conversation into even more perilous waters.
 It’s an accurate snapshot of what it’s like to be on the ground level of this movement–which feels exciting and interesting to talk about, until it hits too close to home.